orbeon/orbeon-forms-doc/form-builder/toolbox/repeated-grids.md

 ![](fr-iterations-initial.png)

-With the option enabled on the grid, adding a new iteration of _Repeated section2_ causes the
+With the option enabled on the grid, adding a new iteration of _Repeated section2_ causes the new iteration to contain a new repeated grid with two iterations:

 ![](fr-iterations-template.png)

+While, with the option disabled on the grid, adding a new iteration of _Repeated section2_ causes the new iteration to contain a new repeated grid a single iterations:

 ![](fr-iterations-single.png)

 <!--